 Where release 1.0 was tuned for use on the common swift (an ideal light logger species) this release sees improvements in which cover expanding the methodology to species which have less than optimal (noisy) light logger data.
-It provides new methods to correctly estimate parameter ranges (attenuation factors due to preferred secluded habitats).
+It provides new methods to estimate suggested parameter ranges.

 • introduction of a filter function stk_filter(), but helpful in visualizing data